nical/lyon/CONTRIBUTING.md

 ## Testing

-To run all tests from all of the lyon crates, run `cargo test --all` from the root of the repository.
+To run all tests from all lyon crates, run `cargo test --all` from the root of the repository.

 ## Conduct